Cogitate-consortium/iEEG-data-release/README.md

 </a>

 Made with [contributors-img](https://contrib.rocks).

+## Contributing:
+If you would like to contribute to this repository, you can get in touch with us by filing an [issue](https://github.com/Cogitate-consortium/iEEG-data-release/issues), describing the improvement you would like to implement or the issue you have found.
+We will try to get back to you as soon as possible.
+You can also create a pull request and asking us to review it!

 # Acknowledgments
 This notebook is brought to you by the intracranial team of the COGITATE consortium.